 Stability of the prosthetic joint is the primary goal in choosing the position of implanted prosthesis.
 Multiple patient and surgical factors can alter the ideal position of the components.

-The acetabular component should be positioned in 20° of anteversion with an inclination of 45°.
+The acetabular component should be positioned at 20° of anteversion with an inclination of 45°.
 Femoral component position should be in 10-15° of anteversion.
 Excessive anteversion or retroversion can lead to dislocation.

 Grading of cement technique on radiograph for femoral stem